 EL Education initially created the groundbreaking ELA curriculum (grades 3‒8) for New York State’s EngageNY, to unprecedented national response: the materials have been downloaded more than 8 million times.

 No other curriculum developer brings such pillars of expertise to the work of authoring excellent instructional materials.
 As users of the materials in their own schools, the EL Education team is doubly motivated to create content that engages and inspires students while driving deeper learning.
-They can accelerate continuous improvement: their new K‒5 ELA curriculum is being refined in a 36-school beta release with 652 teachers.

 EL Education’s President and CEO Scott Hartl captures their distinctive approach when he says: “Our goal in creating our open source literacy curriculum five years ago was to enable teachers beyond our school network to benefit from the rich and rigorous teaching and learning in the EL Education model.
 Our collaboration with Open Up Resources expands the reach of our curriculum and our ability to help even more teachers and students across the country.”